We take puppy potty training seriously. Our Astro-turf potty system helps our puppies go home "almost potty trained!"

 Once they get a little more active at 4+ weeks, we remove all but one astro-turf mat.
 We place their sleeping area at one end of their large, gated, puppy area and the astro-turf goes on the opposite side.
 The puppies enjoy a large play area in the middle.
 It’s a perfect set-up!

-Our puppies also spend daily time in our protected, outdoor puppy playground.
+Weather permitting, our puppies also spend time in our protected, outdoor puppy playground.
 It is covered with rounded stone that is regularly bleached to keep it as sanitary as possible.
 Whether indoors or outdoors, our puppies are trained to an astro-turf potty system, which closely approximates grass and translates well to going outdoors after their adoption.

 The puppies acclimate very well to the use of the astro-turf.
 If some are not “getting it,” we use a training spray that is designed to attract the puppies to urinate in a particular spot.